 Testicular cancer is cancer that develops in the testicles, which are part of a man's reproductive system.
 Testicular cancer is rare with only around 2400 men in the UK diagnosed each year.

 The testicles are made up of different types of cells and the type of cancer is dependent on the type of cell the cancer starts in.
 There are 2 main types of testicular cancer; seminoma and non-seminoma and these both develop from germ cells in the testicles.
 About half of all testicular cancers are pure seminomas.
-Non-seminomas include teratoma, embyronal carcinoma, choriocarcinoma and yolk sac tumours.
-Other rare types of testicular cancer include lymphoma and mesothellioma but these are extremely rare with only a few men diagnosed in the UK each year.
+Non-seminomas include teratoma, embryonal carcinoma, choriocarcinoma and yolk sac tumours.
+Other rare types of testicular cancer include lymphoma and mesothelioma but these are extremely rare with only a few men diagnosed in the UK each year.

-Surgery is the first treatment for testicular cancer but after surgery they might have one of the following or a combination of these; monitoring, chemotherapy and radiotherapy.
+Surgery is the first treatment for testicular cancer but after surgery patients might have one of the following or a combination of these; monitoring, chemotherapy and radiotherapy.
 Treatment is dependent on stage of cancer.